shrikantpadhy18/Digantara_Assignment/Readme.md

 **Note**  make sure docker installed in your machine

 steps:
-1. docker-compose up --build <!-- This will build the latest docker image of the application>
+1. docker-compose up --build <!-- This will build the latest docker image of the application-->
 2. Open the browser and hit the following URL: localhost:8000/docs it will open the swagger page for you where you can try all the available endpoints

 ## Using local machine